Jewish Ethnographic Expedition: After the war

 Hanna Rovina as Leah in the Hebrew-language premiere of The Dybbuk.
 Habima Theater, Moscow, 31 January 1922.

-In 1918, An-sky published The Dybbuk, a play that became the classic of Yiddish theater, sometimes called an "ethnographical play".
+In 1918, An-sky published The Dybbuk, a play that became a classic of Yiddish theater, sometimes called an "ethnographical play".
 An-sky was inspired by the stories he heard during the expedition.
 It was first staged in 1920 in Vilnius by the Vilna Troupe, on shloshim, 30 days after An-sky's death, and later became the most performed Jewish play.
 Musicologist Albert Weisser even called The Dybbuk "the Jewish peoples' principal contribution to the world of dramaturgy".
 David Roskies called it the "most perfect distillation of Jewish folklore and mysticism", and wrote that the "romantic plot, the mystical setting and the historical landscape in An-sky's play were all born en route from one godforsaken shtetl to another."
-The poet Hayim Nahman Bialik, whom An-sky asked to translate the play to Hebrew, harshly criticised it, writing to An-sky that he "combed through the garbage dumps ... picked out your little fragments of folklore and pieced together the remnants of all sorts of clothing into patches and took those patches and sewed them together into a sort of crazy quilt."
+The poet Hayim Nahman Bialik, whom An-sky asked to translate the play into Hebrew, harshly criticised it, writing to An-sky that he "combed through the garbage dumps ... picked out your little fragments of folklore and pieced together the remnants of all sorts of clothing into patches and took those patches and sewed them together into a sort of crazy quilt."
 Bialik, nevertheless, translated the play; it is mainly known in Bialik's Hebrew translation.
-Though stories about dybbuks were staged before, it was An-sky's play that popularised dybbuk and gilgul (Kabbalistic reincarnation), and made them a part of "a folk motif".
-The Dybbuk contains many ethnographic elements, such as a ritual of kissing the Torah scrolls, blowing of the shofar, Jewish wedding, exorcism of the dybbuk, and Jewish prayers.
+Though stories about dybbuks were staged before, it was An-sky's play that popularised the dybbuk and the gilgul (Kabbalistic reincarnation), and made them a part of "a folk motif".
+The Dybbuk contains many ethnographic elements, such as a ritual of kissing the Torah scrolls, the blowing of the shofar, Jewish wedding, the exorcism of the dybbuk, and Jewish prayers.
 Joel Engel wrote a score for the 1922 Hebrew premiere by the Habima theater, directed by Yevgeny Vakhtangov.
 A contemporary reviewer wrote that Engel's music for the play "resound like old synagogue biblical psalms".
 (Note: For a short biography of Engel and the analysis of his score for The Dybbuk, see Weisser 1954.)
 The Jewish-American composer Aaron Copland attended Habima's performance in New York in c.
 1925–1927, and was inspired by Engel's music for his piano trio "Vitebsk: A Study on a Jewish Theme".
 Both Engel's and Copland's pieces are based on a nigun that Engel recorded during the expedition, later titled Mipnei ma.